pomerium/pomerium/docs/docs/config-reference.md

 - Default: `all`
 - Options: `all` `authenticate` `authorize` or `proxy`

 Service mode sets the pomerium service(s) to run.
 If testing, you may want to set to `all` and run pomerium in "all-in-one mode."
-In production, you'll likely want to spin of several instances of each service mode for high availability.
+In production, you'll likely want to spin up several instances of each service mode for high availability.

 ### Address